-It is recommended by the Housing and Community Services Department that the Council, by resolution, approve an extension of Resolution No. 28839 which formally proclaimed a local homeless emergency within Santa Rosa.
+It is recommended by the Housing and Community Services Department that the Council, 1) by resolution, approve an extension of Resolution No. 28839 which formally proclaimed a local homeless emergency within Santa Rosa and 2) by motion, direct the Mayor to submit letters to our congressional representatives seeking support to change the Continuum of Care Funding Formula.